gomorpheus/morpheus-apidoc/source/includes/_zone_datastores.md

-active      |  | Activate (true) or disable (false) the datastore visibility      | private | private or public tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access
+active      |  | Activate (true) or disable (false) the datastore visibility      | private | private or public tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access tenantPermissions.defaultTarget  |  | Array of tenant account ids which should use the data store as the Default tenantPermissions.defaultStore  |  | Array of tenant account ids which should use the data store as the Image Target resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access